yassinejador/scopus-chatbot/README.md

 This module handles all aspects of data interaction, including fetching data from the Scopus API, cleaning it, and managing the local database.

-*   `scopus_api_client.py`: Interacts with the Scopus API to fetch raw data.
+*   `scopus_api_client.py`: Interacts with the arXiv API to fetch raw data.
 It handles API requests, authentication, and rate limiting.
-*   `data_cleaner.py`: Processes raw data fetched from Scopus, cleaning and transforming it into a usable format for the chatbot.
+*   `data_cleaner.py`: Processes raw data fetched from arXiv, cleaning and transforming it into a usable format for the chatbot.
 *   `database_manager.py`: Manages the local SQLite database (`scopus_data.db`) where cleaned Scopus data is stored.
 It handles operations like data insertion, retrieval, and updates.

 #### 2.4.
 Semantic Indexing (`semantic_indexing/`)